important bird areas (IBA) program

-The long-term conservation of birds and their habitats is a major goal of Montana Audubon, and central to this goal is the Important Bird Areas (IBA) Program.
+Long-term conservation of birds and their habitats is a major goal of Montana Audubon.
+Central to this goal is the Important Bird Areas (IBA) Program.
 The IBA Program is a global initiative to identify, monitor, and protect a network of sites critical for the conservation of birds.
 Since 1995, the National Audubon Society has taken the lead in implementing the IBA Program in the US, and we administer the program in Montana.

 The IBA Program in Montana

-As of summer 2011, the Montana IBA Committee has approved 40 Important Bird Areas in our state, including the recent addition of Harrison Reservoir IBA.
+As of summer 2014, the Montana IBA Committee has approved 42 Important Bird Areas in our state, including the recent addition of two braided sections of the Yellowstone River.
+(Map coming soon!)
 We are still working to update all our files, though the GIS shapefile and the detailed map are both up-to-date.

 - View our 2-page brochure.